Sage-Bionetworks-Challenges/olfactory-mixtures-prediction/README.md

 strong positive relationship, indicating that the model's predictions align closely with the actual data.

+#### 2025

+- **Cosine distance**: This metric measures the difference in orientation between predicted and actual vectors, independent of their magnitudes.
+A lower cosine distance indicates greater similarity in direction, demonstrating that the model effectively captures the overall pattern or profile of the data.

+- **Pearson correlation**: This metric evaluates the strength of the linear relationship between predicted and actual values.
+A higher Pearson correlation indicates a stronger positive linear relationship, suggesting that the model's predictions closely match the observed data.

-By combining these two metrics, the challenge provides a comprehensive evaluation of each model's accuracy and predictive power, ensuring that both the magnitude of the prediction errors and the consistency of the predicted trends are taken into account.
+By combining these two metrics for each year, the challenges provide a comprehensive evaluation of each model's accuracy and predictive power, ensuring that both the magnitude of the prediction errors and the consistency of the predicted trends are taken into account.
 ## Usage - Python

 ### Validate